Emily Cain: Maine House of Representatives

-She was elected to the Maine House of Representatives in 2004 at the age of 24 from an historically Democrat-leaning district, defeating Republican William Reed and Green Independent Mark Horton.
+Cain was elected to the Maine House of Representatives in 2004 at the age of 24 from an historically Democrat-leaning district, defeating Republican William Reed and Green Independent Mark Horton.
 She was reelected to a second term with 78% of the vote, defeating Republican Lance Cowan in 2006, and won a third term running unopposed in the general election in 2008.
 She won her fourth term to the house in 2010, defeating Republican Zachary David Jackman with 67% of the vote.
 In her final term in the Maine House, during the 125th legislature, Cain served as the Minority Leader from 2010 to 2012.

 During her time in the House, Cain served on the Education and Cultural Affairs Committee and the Joint Rules Committee.
-She served as Chair of the Joint Select Committee on Research, Economic Development and the Innovation Economy in 2006, and also served as the Chair of the Appropriations Subcommittee on School District Reorganization in 2007.
+She served as Chair of the Joint Select Committee on Research, Economic Development and the Innovation Economy in 2006, and also served as the chair of the Appropriations Subcommittee on School District Reorganization in 2007.
 From 2008 to 2010, Cain served as House Chair of the Joint Select Committee on Appropriations and Financial Affairs, leading tough negotiations to successfully pass five unanimous bipartisan budgets.

 Cain was the first Democrat to serve as House Minority Leader since the mid-1970s.
 She held this position for one term and led Maine House Democrats back into the majority during the 2012 elections.

 In 2009, Cain was one of over sixty co-sponsors in the House of LD 1020, legalizing same-sex marriage in Maine.
-At a house hearing in 2009, Cain said that "Equality was one of the main reasons why I ran for legislature.
+At a house hearing in 2009, Cain said, "Equality was one of the main reasons why I ran for legislature.
 Marriage is not about gender and sexuality, it's about keeping Maine families together."